-Rhodes College strictly prohibits possession of weapons of any type by students, employees or visitors on all College property, including but not limited to firearms of any type, B-B guns, pellet guns, paintball guns, stun guns, slingshots, bows and arrows, martial arts weapons, knives, chemical weapons, explosives or any other object or substance that could be used as a deadly weapon.
-Toy and squirt guns can look realistic and may be perceived by others to be a weapon, subsequently leading to safety concerns and potential police involvement.
-Therefore, toy and squirt guns are not permitted on campus.
+Rhodes College prohibits possession of weapons of any type by students, staff, faculty, and visitors on all College property, including and not limited to firearms of any type, B-B guns, pellet guns, paintball guns, stun guns, slingshots, bows and arrows, martial arts weapons, knives, chemical weapons, explosives or any other object or substance that could be used as a deadly weapon.
+Toy and water/squirt guns are not permitted on campus because tend to look realistic and may be perceived by others to be a weapon.